-Our decision not to take further action on your report does not affect your right to take your own legal action to try and resolve the matter.
+Our decision not to take further action on your report does not affect your right to take your own legal action to try to resolve the matter.
 You may wish to talk to a legal adviser about whether or not to take your own legal action.

-Even if we decide not to take further action in relation to your report, the information you provide to us in support of your report:
+Even if we decide not to take further action, the information you provide to us in support of your report:

-- tells us which people and what problems are troubling consumers, investors and creditors - suggests targets for surveillance and inspections - helps us select cases for possible criminal or civil action, and - quides us on the warnings and quidance we give.
+- tells us which people and what problems are troubling consumers, investors and creditors - suggests potential future targets for surveillance and inspections - helps us select cases for possible criminal or civil action - · guides us on the warnings and guidance we give.